abdulhannanali/clarifai-javascript-demo/README.md

 ##### Callbacks or promises

 The Clarifai's SDK supports both, so feel free to use any of them.
 I have used Callbacks in my solutions because that's what majority of the people know from the beginning.
-You can also use promises which are a newer way.
+You can also use promises which are a newer, cooler and better way to manage callback hell.